Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 * axis 5 is parallel to 2 and 3 again (if axis 4 is 0 degrees)
 * axis 6 rotates the endpoint

-Most Kuka, ABB, etc. industrial robots are 6 axis robots.
+Most industrial robots are 6 axis robots.
+Leading manufacturers are ABB, Fanuc, Kuka, Yaskawa.
+There are also some open source ones and smaller companies like Stäubli or Mecademic.
 The other common type is 4 axis pallletized robot, which is based on a parallelogram as the name suggest, used for palletizing jobs with high payloads.
 This type is desribed in a separate document (see overview in robot tag).

 The basic configuration setting is
 M669 B"robotType=6Axis"